1 / 3

 Native Range

-Juniperus chinensis is native to China, Japan, Mongolia, and the Russian Far East, growing on rocky slopes, hillsides, and open woodland margins.
-Kaizuka originated in Japan; the Japanese name references the irregular flame-like silhouette.
-Also sold as Torulosa in North America.Suggested Uses
+Species native to China, Japan, Mongolia, and the Russian Far East.
+Found on rocky slopes and open woodland margins.
+'Kaizuka' was selected in Japan.Suggested Uses

 Appearance